Larkin Lane features authentic, handcrafted pieces steeped in centuries of tradition.

-Lark Champion, founder of Larkin Lane, partners with indigenous artisans from villages around the world.
-Marrying centuries-old craftsmanship with a chic modern aesthetic, we bring you fine handmade treasures from around the globe that will beautifully complement your style.
+Lark Champion, founder of Larkin Lane, partners with true artisans from villages around the world.
+Marrying centuries-old craftsmanship with a chic modern aesthetic, Larkin Lane creates an exquisite product through an ethical practice.

 At Larkin Lane, you will find sophisticated products made of authentic textiles from a variety of cultures.
 We do not simply mass produce printed fabrics copied from traditional design.
 Instead, each of our original pieces is constructed of ancient weaving and embroidery techniques that have been passed down from generation to generation.